AlextheYounga/us-federal-code/usc/title-6-domestic-security/chapter-1-homeland-security-organization/frontmatter.md

 322. Continuity of the economy plan.

+323. Guidance on how to prevent exposure to and release of PFAS.

 #### SUBCHAPTER VI—TREATMENT OF CHARITABLE TRUSTS FOR MEMBERS OF THE ARMED FORCES OF THE UNITED STATES AND OTHER GOVERNMENTAL ORGANIZATIONS ####

 331. Treatment of charitable trusts for members of the Armed Forces of the United States and other governmental organizations.